lookit/lookit-api/docs/source/definitions.rst

 Organization
 ------------
-An institution or lab that has been registered with Experimenter.
+An institution (e.g., Lookit) or lab that has been registered with Experimenter.
 Each Organization has its own interface (Organization Site) where Studies are posted.
 All Organizations' data are separate.
 Each Organization has their own Researchers, admins, Studies, Participants, etc.  You can only view data that you have permission to see (depending on your admin/read/researcher permissions), and only data within your Organization.